a-sit-plus/warden-supreme/docs/docs/integration/structure.md

 ### /supreme/config-hoplite

-Lightweight JVM helper module that adds Hoplite decoders for `AttestationConfiguration`.
+Lightweight JVM helper module that adds Hoplite decoders for `AttestationConfiguration` and routes loading through the canonical configuration readers.
 See also [Externalising Configuration](config.md).

 **Maven:** `at.asitplus.warden:config-hoplite`

 ### /supreme/config-spring

-**Experimental** lightweight JVM helper module that binds Spring Boot configuration into a map and feeds it through the canonical
+Lightweight JVM helper module that binds Spring Boot configuration into a map and feeds it through the canonical `fromJsonObject()` path.
-`fromJsonObject()` path.
 See also [Externalising Configuration](config.md).